-How to Avoid Burnout as a Paralegal
+Paralegal Burnout Rate and How to Avoid Paralegal Burnout

 Burnout is a serious problem in various industries, including the legal field.
 Burnout is often the result of many factors.
 Workloads are too heavy.
 You don’t have the tools you need, and there can be ambiguity around expectations and requirements.
 Paralegal burnout may be something you’re dealing with right now.
 So, how can you avoid it, address it, and move on from it?